NZJourneyMan/Regatta/Readme.md

 ### Development, including the API backend

-Ensure python3 is available.
-At a guess greater than 3.4.
-In any case the venv module must be available.
+Ensure python3, venv and postgres are installed.
+At a guess greater than python 3.4 should do.

 Clone this repository `git clone git@github.com:NZJourneyMan/Regatta.git`